Danack/Package/rfc_words.md

 That isn't too bad for small applications, but gets annoying where multiple of your dependencies use the same library and for various reasons one of them might have a non-compatible verison range requirement with another one.

-It would be possible to have some shenanigans where *magic* happens on the fly to rename the classes to work around this.
+It would be possible to have some shenanigans where *vast quantities of magic* happens on the fly to rename the classes to work around this.